Stories of Arda Home Page

 Hirgalad bowed and did not say more.

-At a nod from me, he said, “Forgive me, my lords, it is not my place to speak, I am here only to record the council, but...,” he turned to me, “but, what will happen to you, my lord, if the King returns?”
+At a nod from me, he said, “Forgive me, my lords, it is not my place to speak, I am here only to record the council, but...,” He turned to me.
+“But, what will happen to you, my lord, if the King returns?”

-Looking at his concerned face, I thought, a compliment does not come higher than this.
+Looking at his concerned face, I thought, a compliment does not come higher than this

 “Lord Faramir should remain the chief councillor to the King,” Angbor said.
 “I thought Prince Imrahil mentioned this in Osgiliath?”

-“Hinted it,” said the Prince.
+“Hinted at it,” said the Prince.
 “I hope it was clear enough?
 I could not say it outright, that would have displeased Lord Faramir.”

 “In our reply, we should add another condition: that Lord Faramir should retain a position as the chief councillor to the King.”
 That was Lord Húrin.